soons1/tp/docs/UserGuide.md

 * Different types of filters can be combined to narrow down the search results further.
 * When multiple filters are provided, each filter should be separated by a space.
 * The order in which filters are provided does not matter.
+* Invalid filters (e.g. `r/XXX, -paired`) will be ignored, and the search will proceed with the valid filters to enhance efficiency.

 Examples:
 * `find alex david`